To Academic museum and gallery directors and administrators:

 This course of study, offered by the American Law Institute Continuing Legal Education, ALI-CLE, and cosponsored by the Smithsonian Institution, is an excellent means of staying up-to-date on legal and legislative issues crucial for museum/ gallery operations.
 It will be of special interest to AAMG Leadership Seminar participants.

 Through generous funding from the Samuel H. Kress Foundation, AAMG is offering a limited number of grants for travel, housing and meal expenses to AAMG members who receive ALI-CLE tuition scholarship.
 You need not be an AAMG member to apply, but you must be a member by the time LIMA takes place.
-Only academic museum and gallery directors and administrators are eligible for a grant.

 Applying for the AAMG travel grant is simple.
 You must first request an ALI-CLE tuition scholarship (deadline, January 31).
 Send a copy of your ALI-CLE request along with estimated expenses–see attached–to email@example.com.
 When you are notified by ALI-CLE about the status of your request, contact firstname.lastname@example.org with an update.